kubernetes-sigs/kubebuilder/docs/book/getting_started/hello_world.md

 {% method %}
 ## Pancake Controller {#hello-world-controller}

 This is a Controller implementation.
-It is a Reconcile function which takes the key of an object and reconciles the observed state of the cluster with the desired state of the cluster.
+It contains a Reconcile function which takes an object key as an argument and reconciles the observed state of the cluster with the desired state of the cluster.

-Reconcile should be trigger by watch events for the Pancake Resource type, but may also be triggered by watch events for related resource types, such as for objects created by Reconcile.
+Reconcile should be trigger by watch events for the Pancake Resource type, but may also be triggered by watch events for related resource types, such as for any objects created by Reconcile.

 When Reconcile is triggered by watch events for other resource types, each event is mapped to the key of a Pancake object.
-This will trigger a full reconcile of the Pancake object, which will in turn read related objects, including the object the original event was for.
+This will trigger a full reconcile of the Pancake object, which will in turn read related cluster state, including the object the original event was for.

-The code shown here has been abridged; for a more complete example see *Simple Controller*.
+The code shown here has been abridged; for a more complete example see *Simple Controller Example*.

 {% sample lang="go" %}
 ```go